soggybag/MARSBAR/student-hardware-minimum-requirements.md

 Student hardware should be assessed **before** students begin classes.
 Students that can afford new hardware will be asked to upgrade.
 Students who can't might be able checkout MS hardware or get financial aid to help upgrade.

+### Shannon says:

+My 2010 Macbook Pro 17 wit i7 dual core, 8gb of RAM (cannot be expanded sadly), and a 480GB SSD still romps and stomps.
+If possible 16GB is useful to have lots of Chrome tabs open.
+But the SSD is the key to a fast machine these days.
+Cost is not too painful at aroudn $140 for a 500GB SSD.
+I see some students using macbook airs and wonder how that is adequate when most only have 128GB of SSD.
+I've had to recommend USB flash drives for extra space.
+256GB should be the minumum space available for a dev